Act of God

 DRP (Direct Repair Program)

-An insurer-suggested or -preferred collision repair shop that participates in a direct repair program (DRP) with that insurance company.
+An insurer-suggested or -preferred collision repair center that participates in a direct repair program (DRP) with that insurance company.

 A term denoting a complete panel repair (such as a complete fender or door) as opposed to a touch-up or spot repair.